OndrejJizba/orientation-example/backend.md

 | 13 | Lada Stýskalová    | Czech Republic | 27  |
 | 14 | Dagmar Benešová    | Czech Republic | 33  |

-Write an SQL query to select the name of the 5 youngest applicants from the Czech Republic.
+- Write an SQL query to select the name of the 5 youngest applicants from the Czech Republic.
+- Count the number of applicants from Hungary who are aged 35 and above.
+- Retrieve the names of all applicants who have a name starting with the letter 'B'.
+- Determine the average age of applicants from each country.